fxamacker/cbor/README.md

 * Signed integer values incompatible with Go's int64 are not supported.
 * RFC 7049 test vectors with signed integer values incompatible with Go's int64 are skipped.
 For example, the signed integer result -18446744073709551616 is incompatible with Go's int64 data type (cannot be assigned without overflow).

+## Versions and API changes

+This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.

 ## License

 Copyright (c) 2019 [Faye Amacker](https://github.com/fxamacker)